 The Algerian Government is working hard to make next month's summit conference of the world's non-aligned countries a success.

-The Algerian Government is working hard to make next month's summit conference of the world's non-aligned countries a success.
+Background: The Algerian Government is working hard to make next month's summit conference of the world's non-aligned countries a success.
 Not only have Ministers been making trips abroad to persuade other governments to send delegates to the conference, but the city of Algiers is undergoing a massive "spring-clean."

 The Algiers City Council has asked residents to take an active role in the brightening-up campaign.
 Pressure is being put on shop-keepers and owners of apartment buildings to whitewash their premises and keep their display windows lit al night.
 Police are enforcing an almost forgotten city ordinance that forbids inner city residents to hang their washing out to dry on balconies after half-past nine in the morning.